Chapter in this post:

 We are of course aware that the self-brewed remedies are more of a stopgap solution and they are probably no comparison to real, medical products.
 Nevertheless, we are happy to have at least something on hand when we do have to go shopping and want to disinfect our hands, cash or the door handle on the car afterwards.

 Due to the addition of the aloe vera gel, the skin feels very pleasant after use and is not as brittle as after using pure alcohol.
 We reordered both ingredients today because we don't think that we can actually cover the coming weeks and months with the current amount.

-To make things as easy as possible for you, I've linked the "ingredients" again with specific products so that you can order them easily and don't have to compare for a long time:
+To make things as easy as possible for you, I have linked the “ingredients” to specific products so that you can easily order them and don’t have to compare them for a long time:

 I would also recommend the aloe vera gel mentioned above, as it is really gel-like and so the mixture does not become so thin afterwards.
 With cheap aloe vera you often have very liquid products that do not give the mixture any firmness.

 We have now distributed these small silicone bottles with hand sanitizers in the cars and at home so that you always have them to hand when you need to disinfect your hands.

 By the way: We tried a mixture with inexpensive aloe vera, but it was difficult to dose with the silicone tubes because it was far too liquid.
 The Aloe Vera tested “very good” (Ökotest), provides a viscous result that is easier to squeeze out of the tube.
 As a result, there is significantly less sauté and less of the disinfectant wasted.

 Appendix: Interesting FAQ on alcohol, viruses and hand disinfection